How to DP-fy Your Data: A Practical Guide to Generating Synthetic Data With Differential Privacy: Introduction

 \begin{compactenum} \item We begin this Section with an introduction to DP synthetic data and position it w.r.t. other types of synthetic data in Section \ref{sec-types-syn-data}.
 Section \ref{sec-syn-motivation} clarifies the motivation behind DP synthetic data and outlines its pros and cons.
 Section \ref{sec-syn-data-challenges} introduces challenges that need to be overcome to obtain useful DP synthetic data for any modality.
 Finally, Section \ref{sec-fidelity-generic} discusses in broad strokes the evaluation of DP (and non DP) synthetic data for any modality, with later sections (Sections \ref{tabular-metrics}, \ref{sec-image-quality}, \ref{sec-text-metrics} and \ref{sec:fl-eval}) covering modality specific metrics.

 \item Section \ref{sec-dp-overview} provides background information on Differential Privacy and DP synthetic data.
 We start with the definition of DP itself (Section \ref{sec-dp-def}) and introduce the concept of the privacy unit, which is paramount for understanding DP guarantees (Section \ref{sec:priv_unit}).
 We touch upon important properties and mechanisms of DP in Section \ref{sec:dp_property}{*}.
 Section \ref{sec-ml-lifecycle} compares DP synthetic data with alternatives like direct DP training of ML models and outlines the types of methods for DP data synthesis that we will be using for categorizing methods for each modality.
 We also briefly introduce a technique called \textit{DP-Training} (Section \ref{sec-dpsgd}) which is a workhorse for DP synthetic data generation for all modalities and will be mentioned throughout this work extensively.
+Next, Sections \ref{sec:tabular} through \ref{sec:text} focus on various data modalities.

 \item In Section \ref{sec:tabular} we tackle the ubiquitous case of \textit{tabular data}.
 Section \ref{sec-tabular-unit} introduces a discussion of appropriate privacy unit for tabular domain.
 We introduce foundations of \textit{Query release} (the task of creating useful DP synthetic tabular data for answering statistical queries) and the concept of a query \textit{workload} in Section \ref{sec-tabular-foundations}.
 Section \ref{sec-workfload-based} focuses on practical algorithms and outlines the prominent Select-Measure-Estimate paradigm that these algorithms often follow.
 This class of algorithms still dominates the field of DP tabular data synthesis.
 For an interested reader, we also dive into less scalable algorithms that are nevertheless are of theoretical interest in Section \ref{sec:theoretical_hist}{*} and discuss data preprocessing (like imputation, domain calculation etc.) needed for both empirically and theory oriented algorithms in Section \ref{tabular-feature-handling}.
 We explore the new end-to-end approaches that employ the power of foundational models like LLMs for tabular data synthesis in Section \ref{tabular-generative} and offer a fair comparison of all the above methods in Section \ref{tabular-comparison}.
 Section \ref{tabular-metrics} surveys metrics that can be used for evaluating the quality of tabular synthetic data w.r.t the original data, and Section \ref{tabular-open-questions} concludes with open questions and challenges for DP data synthesis methods for this domain.